tnichols217/notes/CSDS 391/W/W1_tln32.md

 - Sequential, previous decisions and plays in the game effects the future of the game
 - Dynamic, the environment changes and moves as the game progresses
 - Continuous, there are no turns in soccer, just continuous play
-- Known, all necessary understandings of the interactions of soccer are underst
+- Known, all necessary understandings of the interactions of soccer are understood

+### Performance

+Performance can easily be calculated by a few game metrics, like ball posession